jamesdeluk/hugo/content/posts/consumption-and-media/learnings-2024.md

 - Passion and obsession are the most powerful traits.
 Next, optimism and curiosity.
 [42]
 - Most important personality trait: Obsession; going all in.
 [54]
 - Perfectionist often a) focus on the wrong things (the things they can control) and b) don't take risks (to avoid imperfection) [47]
+- Intuition cannot be explained, so don’t ask someone to; instead, judge how much experience in the situation they have, and use that to value their intuition.
+[72]

 ### Lists